Proximal Inference for Indirect and Intervening Effects in Population Interventions: Causal Identification via the Generalized Front-Door Strategy

+Following \cite{fulcher2020robust}, we assume interventions on exposure $A$ are well-defined.
+Let $M(a)$ represent the counterfactual mediator had the exposure been set to $A=a$, and $Y(a,m)$ the potential outcome we would have observed if, possibly contrary to the fact, the exposure and mediator had been assigned to $A=a$ and $M=m$.
+Based on counterfactual variables $Y(a,m)$ and $M(a)$, we presume $Y(a) := Y(a,M(a))$ and $Y(m) := Y(A,m)$.

+When $A=1$ represents a harmful exposure, such as hazardous alcohol consumption in Example~\ref{example: alcohol consumption}, standard natural indirect effects are ethically untenable.
+Consequently, \cite{hubbard2008population} proposed the population intervention effect: $\E[Y - Y(0)]$, which contrasts the observed population outcome with a counterfactual state where no one is exposed to the hazard. \cite{fulcher2020robust} decompose the PIE as follows:

-The PIIE captures the indirect effect of $A$ on $Y$ propagated along the $A \rightarrow M \rightarrow Y$ pathway and only requires an intervention of $A=0$ on the mediator, while it does not require an intervention of $A$ on potential outcomes for $Y$.
+The PIIE captures the indirect effect of $A$ on $Y$ via $M$ by setting the mediator to its counterfactual level under $A=0$ on the mediator, while the exposure remains at its natural level.
 This type of indirect effect describes the extent to which an intermediate variable mediates the effect of exposure under an intervention that holds the component of exposure directly affecting the outcome at its observed level.
-Note that the first term of PIIE, $\E(Y)=\E\left [Y(A,M(A))\right ]$, is nonparametrically identifiable, and semiparametric proximal inference for $\E\left [ Y(0) \right ] = \E\left [ Y(0, M(0)) \right ]$ is described by \cite{cui2023semiparametric}.
-This paper focuses on the mediation functional $\psi = \E\left [ Y(A, M(0)) \right ]$.
+Since $\E(Y)=\E\left [Y(A,M(A))\right ]$ is identifiable and $\E\left [ Y(0) \right ] = \E\left [ Y(0, M(0)) \right ]$ can be estimated via proximal inference \cite{cui2023semiparametric}, the primary estimand of interest is the mediation functional $\psi = \E\left [ Y(A, M(0)) \right ]$.